ORCID: 0000-0003-4877-8762

 Utricularia

 Plants from this genus can live under water, on land or on other plants but always in moist environments.
 Their special bladder shaped traps suck their prey in.
 Therefore a negative pressure is generated inside the traps.
 In the next step the ‘trap door’ opens and closes again.
 Meanwhile the surrounding water, inclusive the prey, is sucked in.
-The door movement is seen as the fastest movement in the plant kingdom.
+The door movement is one of the fastest movement in the plant kingdom.
 At the top of the picture is U. gibba and at the bottom U. australis.

 Hereafter two links and an embedded video with exciting contents (German, with English subtitles).